Skip to content

 • Replace all unparseable values with null

-• Replace unparseable dates and timestamps with null
+• Replace unparsable dates and timestamps with null

 Case Columns Alias Names = drop-down

-Set the casing for alias columns names.
-Settings include Lower, No, or Upper.
-The default is No.
+Set the case that will be used for alias column names.
+Settings include Upper, Lower, or No (the default).